pmatsson/NeverAfk/README.txt

 Q - Can I get banned for using this application?
 ******************************************************************************
-It's a low risk but it's entirely possible.
+It's a low risk but entirely possible.
 You are most likely to get banned from in game reports not from anti-cheat software.
 Some mice and keyboards use similar inputs for their macro functions.
 ******************************************************************************